keithhubner/keithhubner.com/content/posts/deploying-plausible-civo.md

   POSTGRES_PASSWORD: secure-random-password
   POSTGRES_DB: plausible_db
 ```

+Apply with:

 ```bash
 kubectl apply -f plausible-secrets.yaml
 ```

 ### 📝 Configure Plausible Settings

+Create a `plausible-configmap.yaml` file with the contents below, replacing `YOUR_DOMAIN` with your domain name, and `GENERATED_KEY` with a random string (you can use the command `openssl rand -base64 48` to generate one):

 ```yaml
 apiVersion: v1
 kind: ConfigMap